 At Deebing Heights State School, communication of our key messages about behaviour is backed up through reinforcement, which provides students with feedback for engaging in expected school behaviour.
-A formal recognition and monitoring system has been developed.
-This reinforcement system is designed to increase the quantity and quality of positive interactions between students and staff.
+Positive reinforcement includes annual end of year awards, termly rewards day, fortnightly parade awards and a formal recognition and monitoring system.
+The formal recognition and monitoring system is designed to increase the quantity and quality of positive interactions between students and staff.
 All staff members are trained to give consistent and appropriate acknowledgement and rewards.